neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 ``Acme.MyPackage:Customer``, for example it will inherit the privileges from the ``Acme.MyPackage:Customer`` role.

-Flow will always add the magic ``TYPO3.Flow:Everybody`` role, which you don't have to configure yourself.
+Flow will always add the magic ``Neos.Flow:Everybody`` role, which you don't have to configure yourself.
 This role will also be present, if no account is authenticated.

-Likewise, the magic role ``TYPO3.Flow:Anonymous`` is added to the security context if no user is authenticated and ``TYPO3.Flow:AuthenticatedUser`` if there is an authenticated user.
+Likewise, the magic role ``Neos.Flow:Anonymous`` is added to the security context if no user is authenticated and ``Neos.Flow:AuthenticatedUser`` if there is an authenticated user.

 *Defining Privileges and Permissions*